Ferrous metallurgy: Medieval Islamic world

 Iron technology was further advanced by several inventions in medieval Islam, during the Islamic Golden Age.
-By the 11th century, every province throughout the Muslim world had these industrial mills in operation, from Islamic Spain and North Africa in the west to the Middle East and Central Asia in the east.
+By the 11th century, every province throughout the Muslim world had industrial mills in operation, from Islamic Spain and North Africa in the west to the Middle East and Central Asia in the east.
 There are also 10th-century references to cast iron, as well as archeological evidence of blast furnaces being used in the Ayyubid and Mamluk empires from the 11th century, thus suggesting a diffusion of Chinese metal technology to the Islamic world.

 One of the most famous steels produced in the medieval Near East was Damascus steel used for swordmaking, and mostly produced in Damascus, Syria, in the period from 900 to 1750.
 This was produced using the crucible steel method, based on the earlier Indian wootz steel.
 This process was adopted in the Middle East using locally produced steels.
 The exact process remains unknown, but it allowed carbides to precipitate out as micro particles arranged in sheets or bands within the body of a blade.
 Carbides are far harder than the surrounding low carbon steel, so swordsmiths could produce an edge that cut hard materials with the precipitated carbides, while the bands of softer steel let the sword as a whole remain tough and flexible.
 A team of researchers based at the Technical University of Dresden that uses X-rays and electron microscopy to examine Damascus steel discovered the presence of cementite nanowires and carbon nanotubes.
 Peter Paufler, a member of the Dresden team, says that these nanostructures give Damascus steel its distinctive properties and are a result of the forging process.

 Medieval and early modern Europe

 There was no fundamental change in the technology of iron production in Europe for many centuries.
-European metal workers continued to produce iron in bloomeries.
-However, the Medieval period brought two developments—the use of water power in the bloomery process in various places (outlined above), and the first European production in cast iron.
+European metal workers continued to produce wrought iron in bloomeries.
+However, the Medieval period brought two developments; the use of water power in the bloomery process in various places (outlined above), and the first European production of blast furnaces and cast iron.